BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/understanding-knowledge-graphs.md

 ### RDF
 How do you encode knowledge graphs in a way that is interoperable with other applications and can be integrated with other data sources?
-You use some kind of a common formalism, a language, to describe your entities and relationships.
+You use some common formalism, a language, to describe your entities and relationships.
 For knowledge graphs this format is RDF.
 [RDF (Resource Description Framework)](https://en.wikipedia.org/wiki/RDF) is a data format where every piece of knowledge can be broken down into a structure (subject, predicate and object) called triple.